lharries/harries.co/_blog/first-growth-hire/index.md

 ---
-title: Who should your first growth hire be?
+title: Your first growth hire
 date: "2025-04-19T11:22:36"
 category: guide
-description: A guide to hiring your first growth hire.
-Who should they be?
+description: Who should they be?
 How should you evaluate them?
 Do you go for a generalist or a specialist?
 And how should you think about agencies, contractors and advisors?
 ---

 You’ve raised money.
 You’ve built a product.
 You’ve [run your first launch](/launch-your-product).
 You’ve got your first users.
 Now you need to grow.
 Who should you hire to help you?
 This guide will cover who you should hire and how you should hire them.